Last Updated on August 3, 2023 by user

 Challenging 4th grade math problems involves multi-step questions.
 Consider this one: “Your class is collecting bottled water to donate to a needy community after a tornado.
 The teacher wants you to collect 300 bottles of water.
 You brought in three packages that have six bottles in each package.
 Your friend brings in six packages with six bottles in each package.
 How many do you still need to collect?”

 This problem is challenging because it involves two steps.
 First, the student must determine how many bottles of water have been collected.
 Then, they must figure out how many are left.

 The students have collected 54 bottles in all.
 This leaves 246 water bottles to collect.

 The above is a perfect example of the teacher going beyond just 4th grade math worksheets, instead, focusing on something that the students will likely participate in sometime in their lives.

 2. Finding the Perimeter or Area of Unusual Shapes

 Finding the perimeter and area of standard shapes is not difficult for advanced fourth graders, as this is a foundational concept in many 4th grade math problems.
-To make it more challenging, create shapes that are unusual.
+To make it more challenging, create shapes that are unusual or unexpected.